AI-luyuan/SFGAE/readme.md

 - pytorch == 1.8.0
 - scikit-learn == 1.0.1

 We will actively maintain the code on Github.
 People with implementation problems can open an issue via Github online.
-We are happy to resolve any issues of all researchers via Github.

 ## Example to Run the Code